FOLLOW US

 Extreme temperatures

-Causing a forest fire is a criminal offence in Spain, even if unintentional.
+Causing a wildfire is a criminal offence in Spain, even if unintentional.
 Make sure cigarette ends are properly extinguished, do not light barbecues and do not leave empty bottles behind.
 You can be heavily fined for not following the rules against lighting outdoor barbecues in forest areas.
 Make sure you know the rules if considering a barbeque.

 Flooding